What you need to know about the new Line 1 subway extension opening Sunday

 York University Station is (120 Ian Macdonald Boulevard) – at York Boulevard and Ian Macdonald Boulevard.

-Pioneer Village Station (South entrance at 185 Northwest Gate and north entrance at 2800 Steeles Avenue West)
+Pioneer Village Station (South entrance at 185 Northwest Gate and north entrance at 2800 Steeles Avenue West) – 1 kilometre east of Jane Street on Steeles Avenue West.

 Getting to the new stations